Chart Color Schemes

 The level of residential development activity in Tongala is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers indicates Tongala averaged around 5 new dwelling approvals annually.
-Between FY-21 and FY-25, approximately 29 homes were approved, with an additional 4 approved so far in FY-26.
-The population decline over recent years suggests that new supply has likely kept up with demand, offering good choice to buyers.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Tongala has averaged around 5 new dwelling approvals annually.
+Between FY-21 and FY-25, an estimated 29 homes were approved, with a further 4 approved so far in FY-26.
+The average value of these dwellings is $391,000, slightly above the regional average.

-Recent building activity consists entirely of detached houses, preserving Tongala's low density nature.
-The area attracts space-seeking buyers with its emphasis on detached housing.
-As of now, there are an estimated 556 people per dwelling approval in the area, indicating a quiet, low activity development environment.
-Future projections estimate that Tongala will add 246 residents by 2041, based on the latest AreaSearch quarterly estimate.
+Recent building activity consists entirely of detached houses, preserving the area's low density nature.
+The estimated population per dwelling approval is 556 people, reflecting its quiet development environment.
+Future projections estimate Tongala will add 250 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development